subeshb1/api-test/README.md

 ```

 The test cases are present in the `testCases` object.
 The main url for the api is store in `url` string.
 If the test cases share common headers add them in root `header` key.

+If a test case needs a delay before it is executed add the optional `delay` key with the number of milliseconds to wait as value.

+To compansate for random errors or if the API endpoint needs an unknown time to be ready to successfully process the request
+a test case can provide the optional `retry` object containing the maximum number of retries as `count` and an optional
+`delay` in milliseconds before attempting the next retry.

 To pull the `template.json`